Jay Yepuri, MD

 Colonoscopy – Are Quality Indicators Important?

 Absolutely.
-You should ask you gastroenterologist to discuss their adenoma detection rates (ADRs) and withdrawal times with you prior to your colonoscopy as these are the key metrics used to determine the quality of the colonoscopies they perform.
+You should ask you gastroenterologist to discuss their adenoma detection rates (ADRs) and withdrawal times with you prior to your screening exam as these are the key metrics used to determine the quality of the colonoscopies they perform.

 ADRs look at how often an individual Gastroenterologist finds and removes precancerous polyps.